DBT therapist Directory FAQ and Instructions for applicants

 We are committed to maintaining the website to ensure its usefulness for consumers and professionals, as well as health and educational organizations.
 Hopefully, this directory will help all of us in identifying DBT services in North Carolina.
 Please feel free to share this invitation with your DBT colleagues across the state of North Carolina.

-In the last year, triangleareadbt.com has averaged over 500 unique visitors per month in 2015 to over 800/month in 2016.
+In the last year, triangleareadbt.com has averaged over 500 unique visitors per month in 2015 to over 1000/month in 2024.
 We are eager to share your information with the Triangle community and throughout the state!

 Sincerely, The TADBiT Leadership Team